 Moreover, you should avoid consuming unpasteurized milk and milk products, especially soft cheeses in you travel in hot countries, mainly South-East Asian countries.
 You should also avoid eating the food that has been left unrefrigerated for several hours, especially food containing meat, poultry, eggs, and dairy products.

 If the place you are just about to dine out at is busy and people are still alive, that means it’s safe.
 Busy food stands are a good sign that the food is not going to make you sick.
 Moreover, that also shows the food served there is delicious and affordable.
 Nobody is going to line up for bad and expensive food, right?
 Therefore, make sure to go where the locals go and you are guaranteed to get a good meal.

 #5 Pay attention to details.

 If you can spot a dirty plate on the side, cook’s hands are not washed properly and there are rats and cockroaches running around, don’t eat there!
 Cleanliness and tidiness is the key.
 You should always look around and check the back, see if the food display is clean enough and tables are clean.
 If the staff do not allow you to do that and everyone around acts strangely, it’s much better to find another place.

 Eating local food is one of the best travel experiences.
 It’s good to be adventurous when trying new dishes.
 The truth is that the best and most authentic food is served from street vendors, not some 5 star restaurants!
 Therefore you should not be afraid of stepping outside your comfort zone and eating on a budget at local places.
 Just be extra careful with your place choice and make sure it’s safe to dine out there.
-Trust me, travelling is not much fun if you suffer from a food poisoning.
+Trust me, traveling is not much fun if you suffer from a food poisoning.